jonathanrainer/community-wg/rfcs/ambassador-program/standards-of-excellence.md

 ## GraphQL Ambassador Program Standards of Excellence

+While the wider GraphQL community abides by the [contributor covenant code of conduct](https://graphql.org/codeofconduct/), a stronger set of standards is used for the Ambassador Program.
+This is because the Foundation endorses Ambassadors as representatives and leaders; the Standards of Excellence are designed to provide a set of guidelines and best practices for engaging with the GraphQL Foundation and broader community.
+This makes it easier for Ambassadors to contribute to a positive culture by providing clarity around what and how we create a safe and collaborative environment.

 ### Scope

 If you are a GraphQL Ambassador, these Standards apply to you.
 This means they apply to your statements and actions in your capacity as a GraphQL Foundation representative, whether they occur online or offline, and whether they occur within community spaces or outside of community spaces.